jasonmacdonald/marko-include-bug/README.md

 1. Running the `server` script produces the same result for all examples
 2. Running the `webpack` build and loading `index.html` in the browser you get varying results for each example.

+It appears to be an issues with VDOM and how it handles closing tags, but I'm not entirely sure.